 - A rainy day fund for those unexpected events such as a missed bill or for perhaps if/when the car breaks down

-- A fuck-off fund: in case of major emergency financial needs like if you need/want to leave or lose your job; in case you’ve just had enough and you’ll quite rightly hop on a plane and fuck the fuck off.
+- A fuck-off fund: in case of major emergency financial needs like if you need/want to leave your job or you lose it or in case you’ve just had enough and you’ll quite rightly hop on a plane and take a break.

 - Building for your future in the form of a pension pot

-Building your list nest eggs even a bit at a time will give you peace of mind, better security and total independence.
+Building your list of nest eggs, even a bit at a time, will give you peace of mind, better security and total independence.

 At times of distress/stress it can be too easy to turn to others in our time of need and although it is important to have these strong and healthy relationships with others it can lead to dependency.
-For example, if you’re dependant on others to help calm or settle you, when you’re placed in a situation where no-one is available (for example you’ve had to travel for work, crossing time zones and something has gone wrong or just not able to get to the phone at that moment) this can lead to further distress, doubting your ability to get through such times and low mood.
+For example, if you’re dependent on others to help calm or settle you, if you’re placed in a situation where no-one is available (for example you’ve had to travel for work, crossing time zones and something has gone wrong or just not able to get to the phone at that moment), this can lead to further distress.
+It can cause you to doubt your ability to get through such times and lead to low mood and depression.

 - In your workplace, create a moodboard with all your aspirations, goals, motivations and things that generally make you happy.
 When things get a little tense at work, focus on your mood board to lift your spirits.